Arosebine/brands/readme.md

 # GREAT BRANDS

-The Great Brands is a backend web application that is built to manage collection of Events' booking.
+The Great Brands is a company behind this backend web application that is built to manage collection of Events' booking.
 The application is built using Express.js, Node.js, MySQL, and Sequelize.

 # Copyright (c) 2024, GREAT BRANDS.
 All rights reserved.